Aider-AI/aider/docs/leaderboards/index.md

 highlight_image: /assets/leaderboard.jpg
 ---

-# GPT-4o tops the Aider LLM leaderboards
+# GPT-4o takes #1 & #2 on the Aider LLM leaderboards

 Aider works best with LLMs which are good at *editing* code, not just good at writing code.